daniellacosse/generator-typescript/generators/app/templates/readme.md

  - `flush-docs!` - destroys all the docs so they can be rebuilt
  - `flush-ci!` - destroys the local ci config
  - `flush-coverage!` - deletes the last coverage report
- - `flush-tmp!` - clears out everything but the docs
+ - `flush-cache!` - clears out all temporary files
  - `flush-all!` - clears all generated files